Double crochet stitch (DC) tutorial

 Fix: pull up loops to a consistent height and keep the hook close to the fabric when you pull through.

-Helpful reference (crochet abbreviations)
+What Is Helpful reference (crochet abbreviations)?

 If you ever get stuck on pattern abbreviations (like DC, ch, YO), use this quick reference: Craft Yarn Council crochet abbreviations.